geneontology/geneontology.github.io/_docs/contributing-go.md

 + Press the 'Submit new issue' button at the bottom of the box.

-## How to contribute new GO annotations
+## Contributing New GO Annotations

 Research groups who wish to generate GO annotations, for instance new annotations for genes of a species that is not currently annotated in  GO, annotating specific genes for a given biological research domain, can contribute these annotations to the GO database.